Tornadoes of 2005: Events

+United States yearly total

 January

 There were 33 tornadoes confirmed in the US in January.

 January 3 (Brazil)

 Criciúma, Santa Catarina, was hit by two F1 tornadoes.
 Tornadoes struck two streets of the Great Santa Luzia, completely destroying houses and knocking down trees and walls.
 Small fires, originated from short circuits, also affected the city.

 January 7

 Six tornadoes touched down; five in Mississippi and one in Alabama.
 A F2 tornado tracked 3 miles southeast of Pine Ridge, Mississippi.
 There were no fatalities and injuries from the outbreak.

 January 8–11

 An unusual series of tornadoes struck California.
 Four tornadoes touched in the state over four days, including a F1 tornado southeast of Eggeville, California on January 8.
 In addition to the California tornadoes, a 10 yd wide waterspout moved onshore between Waimea and Pakala Village, Hawaii, producing F0 damage along a 5-mile path on January 9.
 No deaths or injuries occurred.

 January 12–14

 An outbreak of 21 tornadoes occurred over a three-day period from the 12th to the 14th.
 On the night of the 12th, a 250-yard wide F2 tornado traveled 15 miles in Claiborne Parish, Louisiana from southwest of Homer to west of Arizona, injuring 12.
 An even stronger 900-yard wide F3 tornado tracked 24 miles through Union County, Arkansas, striking the town of Lawson.
 Two people were killed and 13 were injured.
 On the 13th, an F1 tornado touched down near Arlington, Georgia and carried a small double wide trailer 35 feet before it impacted the ground and disintegrated.
 Of the five people inside, two were killed and three were injured.
 Two others were also injured by this tornado.

 In South Carolina, an F2 tornado struck Laurens, where homes, businesses, and a factory were damaged.
 A mobile home was destroyed and one person was injured.
 On the 14th, an F2 tornado near Rockwell, North Carolina snapped trees, flattened a barn, and heavily damaged two metal industrial buildings.
 Overall, the outbreak killed four people and injured 31.